qqquiu/qdeck/README.md

 - Rotary and slide potentiometers (faders) that send MIDI `Control Change` signals

 # Usage
-Refer to the `example.ino` file in this repository for demonstrations on how to use libraries and classes correctly.
+Refer to the [example.ino](https://github.com/matheusmeloni/QDeck/blob/main/example.ino) file for a demo on the libraries

 # Dependencies
 - [MIDIUSB](https://github.com/arduino-libraries/MIDIUSB)